 The legal team at Staubus and Randall is made up of attorneys who are experienced in trust litigation and estate planning.
 With a dynamic combination of trial law skills, strategic thinking, and aggressive representation at the negotiating table, we pride ourselves on giving our clients the outstanding service they deserve.
 We understand that challenging a trust can be intimidating and daunting.
 However, our compassionate attorneys will help you navigate this complicated process at every step.

 The attorneys with Staubus and Randall have over 100 combined years of legal experience.
 That’s experience that you can trust.
-If you find yourself in a situation where you’re considering disputing a trust, contact our team at 214-691-3411 for a free consultation.
+If you find yourself in a situation where you’re considering disputing a trust, contact our team at 214-691-3411 to schedule a consultation.
 When your financial future is at stake, trust the legal team at Staubus and Randall to help you achieve the best legal outcome for your situation.